barram19/CBBBot/readme.txt

   Time Handling:
 Current UTC time is obtained and converted to Central Standard Time (CST).
 Commence times are also converted to CST for better readability.

+  Performance Tracking:
+The code uses googlesheets API to export the prediction results to a google sheet for performance tracking purposes.
+It includes a duplicate check so that the google sheet does not become overloaded with duplicate game data